 where $\vl_d \triangleq 4h\sqrt{E}\vy_{12} + \vl_{r2}$.

-For most of practical block codes, the minimum distance is an odd number, conventionally denoted by $2t+1$, where $t$ is the correcting capacity.
-Therefore, in this paper we consider the block codes with minimum distance $2t+1$.
+For most practical block codes, the minimum distance is an odd number, conventionally denoted by $2t+1$, where $t$ is known as the correcting capacity.
+Therefore, in the following analysis we consider block codes with minimum distance $2t+1$.